 Directions

 1. Cover sweet potatoes with cold water and bring to a boil.
 Reduce to a simmer and cook 12 to 15 minutes or until knife-tender.
 Drain and return to pot.
-Mash potatoes with a potato masher, then stir in milk, butter, pineapple, brown sugar, pumpkin pie spice and salt.
+Mash potatoes with a potato masher, then stir in milk, butter, pineapple, brown sugar, pumpkin pie spice and salt.2.
+Transfer mixture to a 2 1/2-quart oval casserole dish; smooth out top.
+Starting at the top left, alternate one marshmallow with two pecan halves until the entire casserole is covered.
+Bake at 350 degrees F for 25 to 30 minutes, or until marshmallows are browned and puffed.

 Monday, November 12, 2012